-Skoda Superb review - the best large family car to drive?
+Skoda Superb review – sensible family car still a brilliant buy

-Performance and 0-60 time > With engines from Golf GTIs and Leon Cupra 280s, the range-topping Superbs are respectably quick, while diesels are punchy in everyday driving.
+- Performance and 0-60 time > With engines from Golf GTIs and Cupra Leons the range-topping Superbs are respectively quick, while diesels are punchy in everyday driving.

-MPG and running costs > Diesels and the 1.4 TSI with cylinder deactivation are the real economy stars, but no Superb will cost too much to run.
+- MPG and running costs > Diesels are the real economy stars, but no Superb will cost too much to run.

 - Interior and tech > Bland design but high quality, low noise and well assembled.
 Huge space too, while various safety and infotainment features give it luxury car appeal.

 - Design > Handsome and chiselled, the Superb could pass muster as an Audi, though the understated looks won't appeal to everyone.